asantosca/coberturaMaven1/README.md

-Fully functional Cobertura project written in Maven using only one module.
+Fully functional Cobertura project written in Maven using only one project.

 Environment: